Performance Tuning

 S2 compression

-All streams default to Snappy S2 compression, reducing disk I/O and storage with negligible CPU overhead (~1-3%).
+All streams default to S2 compression (a Snappy-compatible codec), reducing disk I/O and storage with modest CPU overhead.
+The actual cost varies with payload entropy, message size, and CPU — measure before assuming it's free.
 Requires NATS Server >= 2.10.

 See Default Configs — S2 Compression for details and how to override per stream kind.